momochi000/typewar/README.md

 ## DONE

+#### REFACTOR: ensure all events triggered are CapitalCased
+#### Generate a new smaller vocabulary for monsters
+Temporary, since we want to test faster paced action
 #### Capture single quotes
 #### BUG: Ran into an issue while playing where key input was no longer registering
 Seems to be while typing a fragment that sinks through the ground